 We have a designated Disability Support officer who is experienced in supporting Students to access funding and specialist provision through DSA.

 We provide a programme of Skills Workshops throughout the year to support you in different key skills for the course, for example finding and using resources, time management and resilience, critical analysis and argumentation, and more....

 “…the most supportive and cheerful academic environment I’ve ever been in…” New first year MA Student 2020

 The duration of your postgraduate study programme depends on how many modules you complete each year.
 Full-time students complete in a maximum of 1 academic year.
 Part-time students have a maximum period of 4 years in which to complete their studies, but many students are able to complete their studies within 3 years by taking a minimum of 60 credits worth of modules per year.

-Flexible Study Patterns: You can study part-time or full-time, with a variety of timetabling patterns to give flexibility, including modules taught 4 or 8 weeks, intensive 4-day block-taught modules, and modules taught in combinations of one and two-day blocks.
+Flexible Study Patterns: You can study part-time or full-time, with a variety of timetabling patterns to give flexibility, including modules taught over 4 or 8 weeks, intensive 4-day block-taught modules, and modules taught in combinations of one and two-day blocks.
 The courses are modular – you can choose which modules you take, depending on your interests.

 If you're ready to apply now, head over to our Application Process page where you can download the application form and find out more about your next steps.

 “I thoroughly enjoyed studying the MA course at LKC.
 The curriculum is delivered by tutors that are passionate about their subjects.
 I appreciated the amount of space we were given to explore theological and ministerial issues during our lectures.
 The cultural and denominational diversity of the student community brought fresh insights and perspectives that enriched my learning experience.
 I also felt that I was supported academically as well as pastorally throughout my learning at LKC.”